goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 ## What is vCenter

 > vCenter Server is the centralized management utility for VMware, and is used to manage virtual machines, multiple ESXi hosts, and all dependent components from a single centralized location.
-VMware vMotion and svMotion require the use of vCenter and ESXi hosts.
 >
 > -- https://en.wikipedia.org/wiki/VCenter